-Now we continue our road trip in British Columbia – here comes the last part – part 3.
+Now we continue our road trip in British Columbia.
+Here comes the final part – part 3.
 Back to Vancouver, via national parks and wineries.

 Do you want to read another part of the trip?
 You can find the other posts here: